-After deciding to buy your first Griswold skillet, it starts to get exciting.
-You can walk around flea markets and garage sales looking for those hidden treasures.
+It starts to get exciting after deciding to buy your first Griswold skillet.
+You can search flea markets and garage sales for those hidden treasures.
 But before you purchase the skillet or begin the negotiation process, you want to inspect the pan for any flaws and other negatives to avoid overpaying.

-In this article, you can learn how to inspect a Griswold cast iron skillet.
+This article teaches you how to inspect a Griswold cast iron skillet.
 So you feel comfortable talking to sellers and buying your first vintage frying pan.
-I also hope the article prevents you from overpaying for your first Griswold pan.
+I hope the article prevents you from overpaying for your first Griswold pan.

 This article is the third in the series for noncollectors to enjoy Griswold skillets.
 Below are more informative articles in the series.